nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/setandget.md

 ```
 The stores the key `username` with string value "Spongebob".

-- The `KV_SET_RSP` response contains `"username": 20` which is the key and status.
+- The `SH_SET_RSP` response contains `"username": 20` which is the key and status.
 This confirms "username" was successfully set
 - If you send the command again, the status will change to `21`, which means an existing key has been overwritten (not an error)